google-research/google-research/README.md

 This repository contains code released by Google Research.

+---

-Disclaimer: Not an official Google product.
+*Disclaimer: This is not an official Google product.*